pbeltranl-kintosoft/servicenow_pocket_admin/README.md

-# servicenow_pocket_admin
+# Pocket Admin for ServiceNow

-Always carry a ServiceNow Admin in your pocket.
+**Always carry a ServiceNow Admin in your pocket.**

-Report here any issue related to Pocket Admin for ServiceNow
+Report here any issue